 The NFL season has hit November and the Atlanta Falcons remain the lone undefeated team after a dominant win last week over Michael Vick and the Philadelphia Eagles.
-This week, the Falcons continue its NFC East tour, hosting Tony Romo and the Dallas Cowboys.
+This week – and the NFL Week 9 picks – the Falcons continue its NFC East tour, hosting Tony Romo and the Cowboys.

 Over in the “Pick Your Knows” department, I followed last week’s dominant performance with a mediocre effort.
 I went away from certain themes, such as giving additional credit to teams on a bye week.
 This week, I steered back in that direction, as you will see with my Cincy pick.
 In the end, it’s a tricky week for spreads, with seven games falling into a 3½-point line.
 A 50/50 win total would leave me plenty satisfied, considering some of the games.